-School District Supply of Undesignated Epinephrine Auto-Injectors
+School District Supply of Undesignated Epinephrine Injectors

-The Superintendent or designee shall implement Section 22-30(f) of the School Code and maintain a supply of undesignated epinephrine auto-injectors in the name of the District and provide or administer them as necessary according to State law.
-Undesignated epinephrine auto-injector means an epinephrine auto-injector prescribed in the name of the District or one of its schools.
+The Superintendent or designee shall implement 105 ILCS 5/22-30(f) and maintain a supply of undesignated epinephrine injectors in the name of the District and provide or administer them as necessary according to State law.
+Undesignated epinephrine injector means an epinephrine injector prescribed in the name of the District or one of its schools.
 A school nurse or trained personnel, as defined in State law, may administer an undesignated epinephrine auto-injector to a person when they, in good faith, believe a person is having an anaphylactic reaction.
 Each building administrator and/or his or her corresponding school nurse shall maintain the names of trained personnel who have received a statement of certification pursuant to State law.